cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 **Authorization model differences:**

-C2C network policies and this RFC's `scope` have different authorization semantics:
+C2C network policies and this RFC's access rules have different authorization semantics:

 - **C2C**: A user creates a network policy allowing App A → App B. The user must have the [`network.write` scope](https://docs.cloudfoundry.org/devguide/deploy-apps/cf-networking.html#grant-permissions) (or Space Developer role with `enable_space_developer_self_service`) in **both** the source and destination spaces.
 The policy is directional and names specific source/destination pairs.
-- **`scope: space` (this RFC)**: The operator boundary allows any app in the same space as the destination to call that route.
-The developer registers `mtls_allowed_*` route options on their own route — they only need permissions in the destination space.
+- **Access rules (this RFC)**: The operator boundary allows callers within the configured scope.
+The developer creates access rules on their own route via Cloud Controller — they only need permissions in the destination space.
 There is no requirement for the caller's space to opt in.

 This is intentional.
 This RFC's model is *destination-controlled*: the route owner decides who may call them, and the operator sets the maximum boundary.
 This matches how HTTP APIs typically work — the server defines its access policy.
 C2C's *bilateral* model (both sides must agree) is appropriate for Layer 4 network-level access where neither side is inherently the "server."